NakshatraSirohi/PEACE/README.md

   - `input_video_path` (str): Full path to the input video.
 - **Outputs**:
   - Saves clips in a subfolder named `clips`.
-- **Details**:
-  - Reads grouped intervals from `grouping.txt`.
-  - Clips 5 seconds before and after each group and saves them as MP4 files.

 ---